Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/mastering-bitcoin-cash/3-keys-addresses-wallets.md

 Once a vanity address matching the desired pattern is found, the private key from which it was derived can be used by the owner to spend bitcoins in exactly the same way as any other address.
 Vanity addresses are no less or more secure than any other address.
 They depend on the same Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA) as any other address.
 You can no more easily find the private key of an address starting with a vanity pattern than you can any other address.

-In [What is Bitcoin Cash](what-is-bitcoin-cash.html), we introduced Eugenia, a children’s charity director operating in the Philippines.
+In [What is Bitcoin Cash](/mastering-bitcoin-cash/1-what-is-bitcoin-cash/), we introduced Eugenia, a children’s charity director operating in the Philippines.
 Let’s say that Eugenia is organizing a Bitcoin Cash fundraising drive and wants to use a vanity Bitcoin Cash address to publicize the fundraising.
 Eugenia will create a vanity address that starts with "1Kids" to promote the children’s charity fundraiser.
 Let’s see how this vanity address will be created and what it means for the security of Eugenia’s charity.

-##### Generating vanity addresses
+#### Generating vanity addresses

 It’s important to realize that a Bitcoin Cash address is simply a number represented by symbols in the Base58 alphabet.
 The search for a pattern like "1Kids" can be seen as searching for an address in the range from 1Kids11111111111111111111111111111 to 1Kidszzzzzzzzzzzzzzzzzzzzzzzzzzzzz.
 There are approximately 5829 (approximately 1.4 \* 1051) addresses in that range, all starting with "1Kids".
 [The range of vanity addresses starting with "1Kids"](#table_4-11) shows the range of addresses that have the prefix 1Kids.

-Table 11.
-The range of vanity addresses starting with "1Kids"
+<anchor name="table_4-11"></anchor>
+<spacer size="small"></spacer>

 **From**
 1Kids11111111111111111111111111111
 1Kids11111111111111111111111111112
 1Kids11111111111111111111111111113
 ...

 **To**
 1Kidszzzzzzzzzzzzzzzzzzzzzzzzzzzzz
+<spacer size="small"></spacer>
+<table-caption>Table 11.
+The range of vanity addresses starting with "1Kids"</table-caption>
+<spacer></spacer>

 Let’s look at the pattern "1Kids" as a number and see how frequently we might find this pattern in a Bitcoin Cash address (see [The frequency of a vanity pattern (1KidsCharity) and average time-to-find on a desktop PC](#table_4-12)).
 An average desktop computer PC, without any specialized hardware, can search approximately 100,000 keys per second.